bbusch19/responsive-navbar/README.md

 # responsive-navbar

-A responsive navbar with html, css and jQuery
+##Objective
+We will be building a navbar from scratch using HTML, CSS, and jQuery